 2. Budget effectively

 Setting and sticking to a budget can relieve any unnecessary stress and means that you don't have to resort to taking out additional credit and go into debt this Christmas.
-If you have a good handle of your finances and understand exactly how much you can spend, it is likely you will make rational choices and won't be tempted to make impulse buys.
-Nothing can be gained from burying your head in the sand, so check out our articles "How to budget for beginners" and "The best budgeting apps in the UK - how to budget without trying" for a guide to setting up your own budget and the best tools available on your mobile to help you.
+If you have a good handle on your finances and understand exactly how much you can spend, it is likely you will make rational choices and won't be tempted to make impulse buys.
+Nothing can be gained from burying your head in the sand, so check out our articles 'How to budget for beginners' and 'The best budgeting apps in the UK - how to budget without trying' for a guide to setting up your own budget and the best tools available on your mobile to help you.

 3. Check if it's cheaper

 Shop around.
 If you see something you like, see if it is cheaper elsewhere before you succumb to that tempting impulse purchase.
 A quick check on Amazon should give you the basic average price for a product - but, don't just stop there.
-There are useful websites and browser extensions such as Honey that can do the hard work for you.
+There are useful websites and browser extensions such as Honey that can do the hard work for you and camelcamelcamel.com lets you see the full price history on Amazon so you can easily see if you are getting a bargain.
 Plus, you can make use of Black Friday sales across the High Street - from Curry's to Boots to Argos - to get generous discounts on expensive gifts such as tech, which could make for a great present at a better-than-expected price.
+Another tip is to check whether you can get cashback on your purchase, either through popular apps such as Topcashback*, Quidco and JamDoughnut or via your bank, such as Chase* and Monzo.

 4. Cash in your supermarket points